Mujerry/Web-based-Malaria-diagnosis/README.md

 # Web-based-Malaria-diagnosis
-Web based diagnosis of malaria in thick blood smear images
+Intelligent Web based diagnosis of malaria in thick blood smear images To run this code, python App.py
+Follow the browser url generated
+Upload a test image from the test-image zipped folder